ConnorSlamowitz/Connor-Slamowitz/_posts/2020-12-05-Blog-Introduction.md

 title: Blog Introduction
 ---

 Hello!
 Welcome to my blog!
-I apologize if this is not as creative as other blogs, but perhaps that can change as time goes.
+I apologize if this is not as creative as other blogs, but perhaps that can change as time goes on.
 This post serves as formal, albeit ambitious, introduction to a non-"professional" section of my portfolio.
 I will dedicate this area to developing mini projects that I may be working on.